KE-UniLiv/IDEA2/README.md

 To start using IDEA2, the following must be provided in the appropriate area in [`api_config.yml`](idea2/api_config.yml):

 - Gemini API key
-- OpenAI API
+- OpenAI API key
 - Notion Integration Key
 - Notion Page Key
 - Notion Database key (CQ Pool)
 - Notion LLM Database Key (LLM configurations and provenance)

-Furthermore, schemas should be defined in [`assets/schema`](assets/schema).
+Schemas and XML definitions should be defined in [`assets/schema`](assets/schema) if you are using schemas as the source document.
+These can also be defined with commands in runner.py, see [usage](#usage) for more details.

+Persona and user story definitions ....

+Ontology sources ...

+## Personas and User Stories 🤵
+TODO

-## Schemas 📜
+## Schemas and XML Definitions 📜

 Schemas are used to inform the creation of the ontology due to the fact that the ontology should be able to answer the (verified) CQs.
-An example of schemas is the [AnIML Schemas](https://www.animl.org/) which contains both a technique schema and a core schema.
+An example of schemas is the [AnIML Schema (Core & Technique)](https://www.animl.org/) which contains both a technique schema and a core schema.
 Given these two schemas as part of a prompt, the LLM will extract CQs relevant to the schema which can be used to inform the creation of an ontology or to see if a former ontology can answer certain CQs.
 The schema is used in tandem with the prompt to attain powerful results for Ontology Engineering.

+## Ontology Prompts 🔬
+TODO

 ## LLMs and Hyperparameters 🤖

-Both `Gemini` and TODO `OpenAI` are supported for the extraction of competency questions. the Temperature hyperparameter can be given to the model which expresses how creative the LLM is allowed to be in its response.
+Both `Gemini` and TODO `GPT` models are supported for the extraction of competency questions from [schemas and XML definitions](#schemas-and-xml-definitions-).
+The temperature hyperparameter can be given to the model which relates to how creative the LLM is allowed to be in its response.

 Please ensure that you have access to the model you require through your API key, or you may recieve errors.

-TODO: List caveats and errors if any

 ## Prompts 🗣️